 Skip to main content

-This guide compares GPT-5 and GPT-5-mini on MMLU academic reasoning tasks using promptfoo.
+This guide compares full, mini, and nano OpenAI GPT model tiers on MMLU-Pro reasoning tasks using promptfoo.

-This guide shows you how to run MMLU benchmarks using promptfoo.
+This guide shows you how to run MMLU-Pro benchmarks using promptfoo.

 Quick Start